MilenkovicMaja/jetbrains_spell_checkers_evaluation/README.md

 - **Accuracy**: Number of correct predictions (both true positives and true negatives) divided by the total number of predictions.

 - **Errors Percent**: The percentage of words that remain incorrect after spell checking.
-It calculates the spell checker's failure rate in correcting misspellings.

 - **Top 7 Errors Percent**: The percentage of misspelled words not corrected by one of the top 7 suggestions provided by the spell checker.